 To confirm you have found the polar axis, use your mount’s slow-motion controls to move the telescope in both directions (Right Ascension and Declination).
-The polar axis is the line through the mount that does not move when you move the telescope.
+The polar axis is the line through the mount that does not move when you move the telescope in either direction.

 Read that last sentence again — it’s going to be important.
 The polar axis does not move when you move the telescope.

 How do I adjust where the polar axis of my mount is pointing?
+Since the polar axis does not move when you move the telescope, you don’t adjust where it is pointing by moving the telescope.
 For coarse left-right pointing you can just lift the tripod’s legs off the ground and turn the entire mount and tripod, and you can do coarse up-down adjustment by adjusting the length of the tripod legs.

 For fine adjustment, there will be controls on your mount to tilt the polar axis up and down, and probably other controls to move it left and right.
 These are separate from the controls that move the telescope on the mount.